LauritsSkov/Introgression-detection/README.md

 ### Finding snps which are derived in the outgroup

 First we need to find a set of variants found in the outgroup.
-We can use the wildcard character to loop through all bcf files.
+We can use the wildcard character to loop through all files.
+There are three ways to run this module.

+1) Providing vcf/bcffile - The program will only flag variants which are polymorphic in the outgroup
+2) Provide vcf/bcffile + FASTA file with ancestral alleles.
+This will allow hmmix to also use fixed sites (because we know what the ancestral allele is)
+3) Provide vcf/bcffile + FASTA file with ancestral alleles + FASTA with reference genome.
 It is best if you have files with the ancestral alleles (in FASTA format) and the reference genome (in FASTA format) but the program will run without.
 Something to note is that if you use an outgroup vcffile (like 1000 genomes) and an ingroup vcf file from a different dataset (like SGDP) there is an edge case which could occur.
 There could be recurrent mutations where every individual in 1000 genome has the derived variant and one individual in SGDP where the derived variant has mutated back to the ancestral allele.
 This means that this position will not be present in the outgroup file.
 However if a recurrent mutation occurs it will look like multiple individuals in the ingroup file have the mutation.
 This does not happen often but that is why I recommend having files with the ancestral allele and reference genome information.

 ```note